Phileosopher/commonplace/trends.md

 Large trends start with innovators who were extremely [creative](mind-creativity.md) or extremely foolish.
 However it happened, they broke an invisible "wall" of society in a way that was useful.

+APPLICATION: To be a major influencer in pretty much any domain, you must be lucky enough to have the following:

+- Be born with a high-Conscientiousness and high-Openness [personality](personality.md) to [drive hard](success-4_routine.md) and [take risks](socialrisk.md)
+- The fortune to live in a [technologically](technology.md) strong and [demographically](culture.md) varied [large social group](groups-large.md)
+- Be born about 20-40 years before a major new innovation
+- Have the [wisdom](understanding.md) to make the right [decisions](decisions.md) at the time of a new trend, without sacrificing all your resources on an ultimately failed trend
+- If it's a physically or mentally demanding role to lead the adoption, you must also have certain genetic dispositions as well

 ### C. Cool, but uncommon

 Some people like to break [convention](habits.md) but are still [afraid](mind-feelings-fear.md) of breaking a [taboo](morality-taboo.md).
 These "early adopters" represent about 13.5% of a group, and are constantly balancing the delicate relationship between the competing [desires](purpose.md) to innovate and conform.